PaddleOCR-VL Usage Tutorial¶

 The meanings of each environment variable contained in the .env file are as follows:

 API_IMAGE_TAG_SUFFIX: The tag suffix of the image used to start the pipeline service.
-The default islatest-offline, indicating the use of an offline GPU image.VLM_BACKEND: The VLM inference backend, currently supportingvllmandfastdeploy.
+The default islatest-nvidia-gpu-offline, indicating the use of the latest offline GPU image.
+To use an image corresponding to a specific version of PaddleOCR, replacelatestwith the desired versionpaddleocr<major>.<minor>, for examplepaddleocr3.3-nvidia-gpu-offline.VLM_BACKEND: The VLM inference backend, currently supportingvllmandfastdeploy.
 The default isvllm.VLM_IMAGE_TAG_SUFFIX: The tag suffix of the image used to start the VLM inference service.
-The default islatest-offline, indicating the use of an offline GPU image.
+The default islatest-nvidia-gpu-offline, indicating the use of the latest offline GPU image.
+If you want to use a non-offline version of the image, you can remove the-offlinesuffix.
+To use an image corresponding to a specific version of PaddleOCR, replacelatestwith the desired versionpaddleocr<major>.<minor>, for examplepaddleocr3.3-nvidia-gpu-offline.

 You can meet custom requirements by modifying .env and compose.yaml, for example: